Taxi Cab Accidents

 - The taxi company paid for all of the maintenance of the vehicle involved in the collision

 - The taxi company required the driver to accept a certain number of taxi dispatch calls from the company.

 Contact Our Atlanta Taxi Cab Accident Lawyers Today

 One of the most important things you can do after being injured in a taxi cab accident is to speak with an experienced lawyer.
-Contact attorney James A. Rice, PC, as soon as possible to schedule your free consultation.
+Contact Rice McGowan, as soon as possible to schedule your free consultation.